 This gives you more control over the situation and can stop the anxiety of waiting for others to raise it.

-Things don't always work how you want them to straight away.
-Take time to find what works for you and what doesn't.
+Things do not always work the way you want them to immediately.
+Take time to find what works for you and what does not.

-If you'd like individual advice and support, you can talk to Changing Faces.
+If you'd like individual advice and support, you can find support from Changing Faces.
 The charity supports people with disfigurements to build their confidence and cope with the emotional impact of looking different.

 Media review due: 29 November 2020